RubyMoney/money/README.md

 - `:separator` character between the whole and fraction amounts
 - `:delimiter` character between each thousands place

-All attributes except `:iso_code` are optional.
+All attributes except `:code` are optional.
 Some attributes, such as `:symbol`, are used by the Money class to print out a representation of the object.
 Other attributes, such as `:name` or `:priority`, exist to provide a basic API you can take advantage of to build your application.